truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** **(Advanced)** Attaches an existing memory block (usually one that was in archival storage or a template) back into the agent’s **core memory**.
-In practice, this moves a memory block into the agent’s active context (core memory) so that it will be included in the prompt.
+**Description:** **(Advanced)** Attaches an existing memory block (usually one that was in archival storage or a template) back into the agent's **core memory**.
+In practice, this moves a memory block into the agent's active context (core memory) so that it will be included in the prompt.
 Typically used in conjunction with detaching/archiving memory.

 **Response Fields:** Returns the full agent object after the block has been attached into core memory.
-The key difference will be in the agent’s **`memory.blocks`** array: it will now include the block with the given `block_id` among the active blocks.
+The key difference will be in the agent's **`memory.blocks`** array: it will now include the block with the given `block_id` among the active blocks.
 All agent fields (as listed under **List Agents**) are returned; check that the intended block appears under `memory.blocks`.
-(The returned agent data lets you verify the operation’s success.)
+(The returned agent data lets you verify the operation's success.)

 ### PATCH `/v1/agents/{agent_id}/core-memory/blocks/detach/{block_id}` – Detach Core Memory Block